datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 `@script`
+What is model benchmarking?
-You compare the RMSE of your base model with that of a stupid model that tries to predict the output without the help of input features.
-The RMSE of this stupid model is called the Null RMSE.
-You should always strive to ensure that your Model's RMSE is lower than the RMSE of this stupid model.
+You compare your model’s performance with that of a stupid model.
+What is a stupid model?
+A model that tries to predict without considering input features.
+I call this model stupid, since it is practically making predictions without data.

 ---